davidthings/jebrish/README.md

 No doubt there are many things that could be done to improve this work.
 Perhaps there are errors, or perhaps the system could be more efficient.

+This whole repo should probably be BuildRoot external-style, rather than a fork.

 Other devices

 - confirm the other devices in the family work